Jakarta Elevated Toll Road: Phase 1

-Semanan-Sunter Toll Road
+Semanan–Grogol–Sunter Toll Road

 The length is 20.23 km with the investment value of Rp9.76 trillion.

-Kelapa Gading-Pulo Gebang Toll Road
+Sunter–Kelapa Gading–Pulo Gebang Toll Road

 The length is 9.44 km with the investment value of Rp7.37 trillion.
+This section was built since February 2017 and completed on July 19th, 2021.

 Phase 2

-Duri Pulo-Kampung Melayu Toll Road
+Duri Pulo–Kampung Melayu Toll Road

 The length is 12.65 km with the investment value of Rp5.96 trillion.

-Kampung Melayu-Kemayoran Toll Road
+Kampung Melayu–Kemayoran Toll Road

 The length is 9.60 km with the investment value of Rp6.95 trillion.

 Phase 3

-Ulujami-Tanah Abang
+Ulujami–Tanah Abang

 The length is 8.70 km with the investment value of Rp4.25 trillion.

 Phase 4

-Pasar Minggu-Casablanca Toll Road
+Pasar Minggu–Casablanca Toll Road

 The length is 9.15 km with the investment value of Rp5.71 trillion.

 Public transportation lane

-All the elevated toll roads will have an exclusive (dedicated) public transportation lane, two lanes for public and one lane for TransJakarta.
+All the elevated toll roads will have an exclusive (dedicated) public transportation lane, two lanes for public, and one lane for TransJakarta.

 Right to Match

 The tender use Right to Match system, so the lowest bidder is not directly become the winner, because the lowest bidder value will be offered to Jakarta Administration consortium first with the lowest bidder value, if the consortium agree, so the lowest bidder become a loser.
-The prominent PT Jasa Marga which operates many toll roads has expressed not to follow the tender.
+The prominent PT Jasa Marga, which operates many toll roads, has expressed not to follow the tender.

 On 19 December 2012, a consortium is named Jakarta Tollroad Development has been built consists of: